Yankees vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Rizzo and the New York Yankees will meet Jurickson Profar and the Colorado Rockies on Friday at Coors Field, at 8:40 PM ET.
+The New York Yankees and Colorado Rockies will send Clarke Schmidt and Connor Seabold, respectively, out to start when the two clubs face off on Saturday at Coors Field, at 8:10 PM ET.

-The Yankees are the favorite in this one, at -210, while the underdog Rockies have +170 odds to upset.
-New York (-2.5) is the favorite on the run line.
-The contest's total has been set at 11 runs.
+The favored Yankees have -165 moneyline odds against the underdog Rockies, who are listed at +140.
+The matchup's total has been listed at 11.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.